PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 The graphs show the number of events in intervals of 10 s duration, the frequency distribution of the observed numbers of events and the time between two events.
 The expected distributions resulting from the mean rate are also plotted, i.e. a uniform distribution for an average number of events of 13.2 in every 10 s interval, the corresponding Poisson distribution and an exponential distribution for a mean time interval of 1/1.32 s = 0.757 s between the events are also shown.
+The graphics show very nicely the properties expected for a Poisson process.

 ![Fig. 3: Representation of the number of events in intervals of 10 s duration, the frequency distribution of the observed number of events and the time between two events](images/RateAnalysis.png)

+#### Environmental radioactivity

+The sensor surface area of the DIY particle detector is very small at just 28 mm², and and the sensitive layer is very thin.
+Of the typically several Hz gamma rate at normal ambient radioactivity of typically 0.1 µS/h, and therefore only a small fraction is registered.
+By comparison with a dosimeter, in this case a Radiacode 102, see [Instructions](GammaSpectra.md), an approximate calibration can be made:

+  > A dose rate of 0.1 µS/h corresponds to 2.5 registered events per minute.

+Therefore, if sufficiently long measurement times are provided, the do-it-yourself detector can be used to study radioactivity in different environments.
+The difference in dose rate outdoors, in living rooms or in rooms with tiles or even granite differ by factors of two to three.
+With sufficiently large measurement times of a few tens of minutes such differences can be shown with high enough statistical precision.
+The effect of weakly radioactive rock samples or the decay Products of Radon on the surface of a balloon, electrically charged by rubbing, are also detectable.

   more to be written ....